Ben Kallos: Education

 Kallos wrote legislature to force transparency around how the city determines need for school seats.
-As a result of these laws, the city agreed to add hundreds of new school seats to the neighborhood Kallos represents.
-He began advocating for free pre-kindergarten for all four-year-olds in 2014.
+As a result of these laws, the city agreed to add nearly 200 new school seats to the neighborhood Kallos represents.
+He began advocating for tax increases to fund free pre-kindergarten for all four-year-olds in 2014.
 After this proposal won, he advocated for the addition of 400 new pre-kindergarten seats for his district in 2018, which had not been granted enough seats.
 Kallos advocated for extending free pre-kindergarten to all three-year-olds, which had a citywide rollout in 2021.

-As a public student, Kallos was too ashamed to stand on the free and reduced school lunch line and went hungry instead.
+As a high school student, Kallos was too ashamed to stand on the free and reduced school lunch line and went hungry instead.
 He authored a law to mandate reporting on the number of meals served to students to help extend breakfast after the bell and free lunch to every public school student in 2015.
 In 2021, Kallos proposed offering free supper at every public school to end youth hunger.

 In 2015, Kallos joined Letitia James in advocating for cable companies to offer low-cost high-speed Internet to low-income New Yorkers, as a way of bridging the digital divide.
 In 2017, Kallos and James won low-cost high-speed Internet for one million students on free and reduced lunch as well as seniors on Supplemental Security Income.
 Kallos then proposed legislation to force landlords to offer basic internet as a utility.